ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-install.md

 ## Step 1 - clone repository

-* Open a terminal and connect to the target system
+* Open a terminal then connect to the target system
-* Run the clone repository command from an appropriate directory:
+* `CD` to an appropriate directory then run the clone command:

 ```sh
 git clone git@github.com:FeatureBaseDB/python-featurebase.git